crossplane/crossplane/design/design-doc-terraform-code-generation.md

 talks with it.
 Similarly, Crossplane provider process could bring up a server and different reconciliation routines could talk with it via gRPC.

-This option is not too different than importing provider since we'd still work with `cty` wire format and implement things that Terraform CLI provides.
+This option is not too different from importing provider since we'd still work with `cty` wire format and implement things that Terraform CLI provides.
 In fact, the earlier effort for building code generation built on top of Terraform used this approach.
-It had a ton of code generator logic for handling `cty` and had to have its own logic for merge/diff operations.
+It generates strong-typed functions for `cty` and have its own logic for merge/diff operations.
+Though it doesn't support doing these operations for nested schema structs.

 ### Interact with Terraform CLI